micahwoods/micahwoods.github.io/_posts/2017-08-09-not-tissue-test-3-reasons.md

 I won't belabor the point.
 Leaf nutrient guidelines for turfgrass are all over the place, and there's a good reason for those discrepancies.
 You can get great turfgrass surfaces across a wide range of leaf nutrient levels.

-3. **Variability -- the nutrient levels vary.** That's normal, and is not as big a problem for me as the first two objections are.
+Third, **variability -- the nutrient levels vary.** That's normal, and is not as big a problem for me as the first two objections are.
 I can get great turfgrass surfaces with nutrient levels all over the place.
 So that's a good thing.
 But when this is the case, and the guidelines what they are, it is impossible to interpret the results with accuracy.

-4. **Turf management, or turf history?** I had a long conversation with Frank Rossi about this at the Ryder Cup last year. *I don't like tissue testing*, I told him, and explained the objections above. *Why chase numbers in the tissue when the tissue numbers aren't related to turfgrass performance?
+Fourth, **turf management, or turf history?** I had a long conversation with Frank Rossi about this at the Ryder Cup last year. *I don't like tissue testing*, I told him, and explained the objections above. *Why chase numbers in the tissue when the tissue numbers aren't related to turfgrass performance?
 And when the numbers are all over the place?
 And really, what nutrient concentration numbers does one want in the tissue anyway?
 There's no reference that's any use.
 It's a mess.* That was my argument, much condensed.

 And Dr. Rossi said something like *hey hey hey wait a minute, it's not that bad, there's this case and that case where the data are useful, and couldn't you do something like you did with [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/), take a whole bunch of tissue samples from good grass, and do an anlysis, and make some kind of good guidelines for turfgrass.*